EDUC 816 Applied Research

 Biblical Integration Assignment

-The student will write a biblical integration paper, which connects the ethics of applied research with a biblical worldview.
+The candidate will write a biblical integration paper, which connects the ethics of applied research with a biblical worldview.
 Each paper must reflect APA format and be between 3–5 pages (not including the title, abstract, or references pages) and demonstrate course-related knowledge.
-Students must include eight peer-reviewed, scholarly journal articles (references to be published within the past 5 years) along with multiple citations to the Bible (other holy books cannot be used for this assignment).
+The candidate must include eight peer-reviewed, scholarly journal articles (references to be published within the past 5 years) along with multiple citations to the Bible (other holy books cannot be used for this assignment).
 (CLO: D)

 Introduction to the Problem Assignment

-The student will use the information from the textbook reading to write an Introduction to the Problem for proposed research.
-Each paper must reflect APA format and be between 3–5 pages (not including title, abstract, or references page).
-Students will provide an introduction to the problem to include a brief organizational profile, evidence of the problem, the current situation, and the significance of the research with support from four scholarly/peer-reviewed journal articles and three other sources.
+The candidate will use the information from the textbook reading to write an Introduction to the Problem for proposed research.
+Each paper must reflect APA format and be between 3–5 pages (not including title, abstract, or references pages).
+The candidate will provide an introduction to the problem to include a brief organizational profile, evidence of the problem, the current situation, and the significance of the research with support from four scholarly/peer-reviewed journal articles and three other sources.
 A minimum of two different levels of APA headings are required.
 (CLO: A)

 Interview Questions Assignment